svdarren/jupyter-template/README.md

 # functions-template
-Template repo for making AWS Lambda functions, hosted using Netlify.
+Template repo for making Jupyter Notebooks in Anaconda

 Go to the [GitHub wiki](https://github.com/svdarren/functions-template/wiki) for more background.